qutip/qutip-tutorials/tutorials-v5/heom/heom-2-fmo-example.md

 It is useful to construct the various parts of the Bloch-Redfield master equation explicitly and to solve them using the Master equation solver, `mesolve`.
 We will do so and show that it is the pure-dephasing terms which suppresses coherence in these oscillations.

 First we will write a function to return the list of collapse operators for a given system, either with or without the dephasing operators:

-+++

-TODO: Maybe power spectrum at zero is wrong, by a factor 2

 ```{code-cell}
 def J0_dephasing():